What is the meaning of sembrare in Italian?

 Your mum seemed angry.

-Let’s have a look at it:
+Let’s have a look at it in the present:

 - Io sembro (I seem)